0xPolygonMiden/miden-base/docs/architecture/blockchain.md

 ## Batching

-To reduce the load on the blockchain, transactions are firstly aggregated into batches by the batch producer, not directly into `Block`s.
-Batch producing is highly parallelizable.
+To reduce the load on the blockchain, transaction proofs are firstly aggregated into batches by the batch producer, not directly into `Block`s.
+Batch producing is highly parallelizable and there will be multiple batch producers running at the same time.

 The purpose of this scheme is to produce a single proof attesting to the validity of some number of transactions which is done by recursively verifying each transaction proof in the Miden VM.